1993 Japanese general election: Political reform

 The Hosokawa coalition cabinet put forward a political reform on September 17, 1993, which proposed (1) changes in the electoral system for the House of Representatives and the introduction of a combined single-member constituency system and a proportional representation system; (2) strengthening the regulation of political funding; (3) public financing of party activities; and (4) the establishment of the Constituencies Boundaries Committee.
 The LDP also presented their own political reform bills; on October 5 to the Diet.
 The LDP bills also adopted the simple combined system of a single-member constituency and proportional representation.

 The bill was passed in the House of Representatives with modifications on November 18, 1993.
 It was rejected, however, in the House of Councillors on January 22, 1994, in spite of the coalition parties’ majority in the House.

 On January 29, 1994, political reform bills which had been discussed in Japanese politics for six years were finally passed through both Houses of the Diet on the basis of last-minute agreements achieved a day before the end of the session between Yohei Kono, president of the LDP, and prime minister Hosokawa.
 The modified bills were passed by the House of Representatives on March 1 with unanimous votes except for the Japan Communist Party (JCP), and by the House of Councillors on March 4, 1994.

-The LDP regains power
+LDP regains power

-Although the Hosokawa cabinet received the highest popularity rating (around 70%) ever enjoyed by a new cabinet in Japan, the coalition appeared to be a fragile and short-term one.
+Although the Hosokawa cabinet received the second-highest popularity rating (around 70%) and had enjoyed the highest approval rating of a new cabinet (until Sanae Takaichi's cabinet in 2025), the coalition appeared to be a fragile and short-term one.
 SDPJ Chairman Yamahana's statement that the coalition was working as an "emergency government" with an aim toward completing the task of political reform reinforced the possibility of elections in the near future, which was 10 months later.
 Hosokawa stated that he would "take responsibility" (i.e., resign) if electoral reform was not introduced by the end of the year, and if it was, a new system would require new elections to be held under it.

 The coalition government collapsed after 10 months when the Socialist Party and New Party Sakigake left the government.
 The Socialist Party decided to form a Grand coalition government with Liberal Democratic Party in 1994, returning the LDP to power.